 News NYPD brass vows #JusticeForJunior after 15-year-old stabbed to death Lesandro Guzman-Feliz was killed Wednesday night after being dragged out of a bodega near his home and stabbed in the neck.
 15-yr-old Junior Guzman-Feliz was fatally stabbed in the neck outside a Bronx bodega, police said.
 Photo Credit: NYPD via Twitter By Nicole Brown and Alison Fox email@example.com, firstname.lastname@example.org @ncb417 Updated June 24, 2018 5:45 PM Print Share fbShare Tweet Email Investigators were searching for several men involved in the fatal stabbing of a 15-year-old boy in the Bronx who dreamed of becoming an NYPD detective, police said.
 Lesandro Guzman-Feliz was killed Wednesday night after he was dragged from a bodega a block from his home and stabbed in the neck, police said.
 Guzman-Feliz, or “Junior,” ran from the bodega in Belmont to nearby St. Barnabas Hospital, but he didn’t survive, police said.
 Rapper Cardi B lamented the murder on Instagram, and a GoFundMe campaign raised more than $100,000 as top NYPD brass vowed to catch his killer.
 “The stabbing murder of this young man is among the most brutal crimes I’ve seen in my 36yr career,” Chief of Department Terence Monahan said on Twitter. “@NYPDDetectives are working hard to capture these killers, but we also need your help.”
 Chief of Detectives Dermot Shea on Sunday tweeted that the investigation into Guzman-Feliz’s death was “an expansive investigation with one salient objective: #JusticeForJunior.”
 “He was never going to give up on his dream of being an NYPD detective & WE’LL NEVER GIVE UP ON HIM,” Shea said earlier.
 On Friday, Cardi B posted a photo on Instagram of a boy who looked like Guzman-Feliz with an unhooked tracheotomy tube lying in a hospital bed, saying “These Bronx streets are ruthless.”
 On Saturday, she posted a video telling her followers to check out the GoFundMe account for Junior.
 Police were still looking for several men involved, and released photos and video on Friday of the suspects involved.
 By Nicole Brown and Alison Fox email@example.com, firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.